openchattanooga/openchattanooga.github.io/docs/FMEworkflowrunner.md

 Each dataset on the ChattaData portal is refreshed nightly by a workflow.
 That workflow is itself started by yet another workflow that keeps a log of if the process succeeded or failed.

-### The Runner
 In the folder of each dataset there's two .fmw files used for updating a dataset.
 One is the FME file used to update the actual data, and should have a descriptive name of what its updating.
 The other will be called runner_v3.fmw.
 This is the file that gets called to run by PTFB.

+### The EXE
 To get the line needed for PTFB run the runner and take a look at the very top of the Translation Log window.
 The text directly under "Command-line to run this workspace" is the text needed.
 Copy and paste this into the editing tab of PTFB.

+### The Job Log
+Each time a runner is used it sends a log of what happened to Socrata.
+There are two attributes that need to be